 In the book that has sold more than 30,000 copies, From Problems to Profits in Pet Grooming, author Madeline Ogle wrote an entire chapter describing how her extensive client programs created more loyal clientele that returned time and again.

-It was not uncommon for Maddie’s clients to say, “Since we started coming here our pets always look better.”
+It was not uncommon for Maddie’s clients to say, “Since we started coming here, our pets always look better.”
 Few realized the difference was not only quality grooming, but they were actually having their pets groomed more frequently.
 You can do the same.
 Passive attention to appointment frequency means passive growth of sales.
 In fact, you probably have thousands of dollars of potential sales not being actualized in your business.

-In a nutshell, all customers are rated a type “A” or “B” program member, or “C” for nonmembers.
+In a nutshell, all customers are rated a type “A” or “B” program member or “C” for nonmembers.
 “D” ratings are inactive.

 Option A Standing Appointment Clients.
 They leave every appointment with their next appointment prescheduled.

-Option C Neither, they are nonmembers.
+Option C Neither; they are nonmembers.
 They schedule their next appointment when ready.

 A typical grooming business already has “A” and “C” clients.
 Magic happens with “B” clients who get their pets groomed as often as “A” clients, but they don’t want to be tied into the restrictions of standing appointments.
 “B” clients are just as lucrative as “A” members.
-However, don’t rely solely on sending them appointment reminder cards, email reminders or leaving messages on answering machines.
-You might additionally follow those procedures, but the proven path to success is maintaining personal connections with pet owners selecting the “B” option.
-Remember they joined and are willingly awaiting your calls.
+However, don’t rely solely on sending them appointment reminder cards, email reminders, or leaving messages on answering machines.
+You might additionally follow those procedures, but the proven path to success is maintaining personal connections with pet owners by selecting the “B” option.
+Remember, they joined and are willingly awaiting your calls.
 Use the scripts in From Problems to Profits and enhance them.